Transcending the label

 And then I read this article.
 Let me quote, pink this time, considering the source.
 Okay, magenta, but don't tell anyone.

-I get the impression that sexuality, for many younger people, is now just about sexuality, and not that much about identity.
-Is this the beginning of the end, then, of identity politics?
+“I get the impression that sexuality, for many younger people, is now just about sexuality, and not that much about identity.
+Is this the beginning of the end, then, of identity politics?Let's take a really big step here and assume that what we're really discussing is just different facets of the same thing.
+Let's take a further step and link to Postmodernism, an impressive label that no one has managed to define quite yet.

 The gay rights movement was built on recognizing and celebrating differences based on sexual orientation.
 But as sexual orientation becomes more like a space of fluid and changing experiences, rather than a series of boxes marked "gay," "straight" or "bisexual," sexual orientation loses its power as an organizing force.
-Can you have a Gay Pride march if everyone is merely "open-minded"?
+Can you have a Gay Pride march if everyone is merely "open-minded"?”

 So posit, these are transitional states as the labels and understandings of one time deconstruct before the assumptions of the next begin.